New York Knicks Odds

 As members of the NBA’s Atlantic Division, the Knicks have natural rivalries in place with the other members of the division.
-Unfortunately for New York fans, the club has been the also-ran of the division for some time now.
-Despite that, games against the four other Atlantic members still serve as highlights on the schedule.
+The games against the four other Atlantic members still serve as highlights on the schedule.

 While it can be tough for current fans to remember, the Knicks were once regular participants in the postseason.
 From the 1987-88 season through to the 2000-01 campaign, the club made the playoffs every year.
 During that run, the Knicks had memorable playoff battles with clubs such as the Chicago Bulls, Indiana Pacers, and Miami Heat.

-Those rivalries have fizzled out since then, but the NBA can be cyclical with teams rising and falling as the years move along.
+Those rivalries have fizzled out since then, but the NBA can be cyclical with teams rising and falling over the years.
 In a perfect world, it won’t be too long before the Knicks get the pieces in place to be regular playoff participants once again.
 From there, it’s not too tough to see a new spate of rivalries developing with some Eastern Conference powerhouses.

-The new nucleus is intriguing, so hopefully, they get some time to mesh and grow together.
-Here’s a look back at the per game leaders in key statistical categories over the last five seasons in New York.
+The new Knicks nucleus is intriguing, so hopefully, they get some time to mesh and grow together.
+Here’s a look back at the per game leaders in key statistical categories over the last seven seasons in New York.

 |2019-20||Julius Randle - 19.5||Julius Randle - 9.7||Julius Randle - 3.1|